 Beautifully crafted vase by Onondaga artist Peter B. Jones.
 In this pot, the geometric designes are reminiscent of the collars on the utilitarian pots made by his ancestors and the curled lines recall the graceful beadwork designs often featured on clothing.
 H: 5"

 Jones began working the clay at age seven, encouraged by both his parents.
 At the age of fourteen, he enrolled at the then-fledgling Institute of American Indian Arts, in Santa Fe, New Mexico.
-He is well known for his perceptive clay sculptures, but his pots he calls his bread and butter.
-These pots are of a white clay, etched with images from his cultural heritage and enhanced with colorful glazes.
+He is well known for his perceptive clay sculptures, but calls his pots his "bread and butter."
+These pots are white clay, etched with images from his cultural heritage and enhanced with colorful glazes.
 Jones’ sculpture has earned him commissions including two monumental bronzes in Akron, Ohio.
 His work has been exhibited widely and is in the collections of the Heard Museum, MFA in Boston, Everson Museum, Museums of Anthropology in Berlin and Frankfurt and the Iroquois Indian Museum in Howes Cave, NY.
-H: 5"